HansWessels/gup/README.md

 In the directory **ni_pack/atari_st** are optimized **MC68000** assembly depack routines:
 - **arj_m4.s** a decoder for m4 compressed data.
-- **arj_m4e.s** a smaller m4 decoder but de packed data has to start on an even memory address.
+- **arj_m4e.s** a smaller m4 decoder but the packed data has to start on an even memory address.
 - **arj_m7.s** a decoder for m7 compressed data.
 - **arj_m7e.s** a smaller m7 decoder but the packed data has to start on an even memory address.
 - **arj_m7f.s** a speed optimized m7 decoder, but the decoder is slightly larger and the packed data has to start on an even memory address.